 Dichlorophene and Obesity

-Childhood obesity is a growing problem and chemical exposure might play a role.
+Childhood obesity is a growing concern and chemical exposure might play a role.
 A study conducted by Mercer University School of Medicine in Macon Georgia looked at over 6700 subjects from the 2003-2004 and 2005-2006 National Health and Nutrition Examination Survey.
 After determining individual exposure to pesticides by measuring pesticide residue in the subjects’ urine, researchers noted that individuals with higher concentrations of dichlorophenol were also more likely to be obese.

 Preventing Exposure to Dichlorophene